rugebiker/vivado-git/README.md

 # Vivado-git scripts
-This scripts help to commit Vivado projects into Git.
+These scripts help to commit Vivado projects into Git.

 ### Dependencies
 - Python 2.7
 - OS: Tested on GNU/Linux and Windows
 - Python and Vivado binaries must be in your PATH
-  - To add Vivado to your path in Linux you can source "<Xilinx installation directory>/Vivado/<version>/settings64.sh".
+  - To add Vivado to your path in Linux you can source "`<Xilinx installation directory>`/Vivado/`<version>`/settings64.sh".
 For Windows execute from the same directory "settings64.bat".
 - Tested with Vivado 2017.2, 2017.3, 2017.4

 ### Folder structure